svenssonjoel/lispBM/doc/displayref.md

 ### img-color

 img-color is used to create more complex color objects for use together with disp-render.
-Regular colors can optionally include alpha from 0 (transparent) to 255 (opaque), with 255 as the default.

    - **gradient_x**: vertical gradients from color1 to color2.
    - **gradient_y**: horizontal gradients from color1 to color2.